 - 2 tablespoons fresh mint, chopped

 This is a great snack idea that you can prepare a few days in advance.
-Grab small containers or cups, layer yogurt, granola, watermelon cubes and other toppings of your choice.
+Grab small containers or cups, layer yogurt, granola (check out my zucchini granola), watermelon cubes and other toppings of your choice.
 Great for playdates and entertainment if you let the kiddos make their own.
 Feel free to substitute yogurt with vanilla coconut milk ice cream.

 Inspired by Recipe 4 Living.